patryk30/MyProjects/README.md

 In this repository I include the most interesting projects I've done during my studies.

 ## 1. Databases project
+Working environment: Microsoft SQL Server Management Studio 2018

 The main aim of the project was to design relational database for the streaming platform which offers access to thousands of movies.
 Main points of the project:
   * Tables creation by SQL code.
   * Introducing indexes in order to improve SQL query performance.
   * Writing several SQl SELECT queries to prepare some reports.